Aviation Safety Policy? More than Just Empty Words...

 - Review your safety policy against one of the free policy templates.

-When drafting your safety policy, write it so a an eight grader can read it.
-Unfortunately, most adults have an eight grade reading level.
+When drafting your safety policy, write it so an eight grader can read it.
+Unfortunately, most adults have an eight-grade reading level.
 Best practices to follow include:

 - Using short sentences;